-Several of the contributors to the volume comment upon the surprising neglect of questions of the contingency of science, thereby gesturing to contingencies in the philosophy of science, as well as in science itself.
-In her excellent introduction to the volume (which can also serve as a primer for the debate), Léna Soler diligently documents the ‘crucial but neglected’ topic of contingency (1).
+The richness of the contingency debate contrasts with its neglect within the philosophy of science.
+In her excellent introduction to the volume (which can also serve as a primer for the debate), Léna Soler diligently documents the ‘crucial but neglected’ topic of contingency (p.1).
 Crucial, because contingency raises a set of issues obviously related to very familiar debates, for instance concerning realism and pluralism, but also allows us to identify and explore issues that might otherwise be occluded.
 At a more local level, contingency is a powerful new source of insight and understanding on a wonderful range of topics, as the chapters variously attest.
-Contingency can be a source of many things: new ways to think about, and argue for or against, realism and antirealism or pluralism and monism; a supportive grounds for developing the practice and theory of counterfactual history; a new way to grasp the significance of the various dimensions of science; a resource for making explicit entrenched and often invisible assumptions and commitments; a way to connect philosophy of science with the philosophies of mathematics or of psychology, both by seeing how contingency might apply to other disciplines and how other philosophers might develop it—and more besides.
+Contingency can be a source of many things: new ways to think about, and argue for or against, realism and antirealism or pluralism and monism; a supportive grounds for developing the practice and theory of counterfactual history; a new way to grasp the significance of the various dimensions of science; a resource for making explicit entrenched and often invisible assumptions and commitments; a way to connect philosophy of science with the philosophies of mathematics or of psychology, by seeing both how contingency might apply to other disciplines and how other philosophers might develop it—and more besides.

-At its most portentous, the question of the contingency of science can, in Soler’s words, contribute to efforts to ‘foster a profound change of spirit regarding science’, and enable deeper reflection on ‘our scientifically based form of life’ (42).
-It was not inevitable that ours would become a culture with a deep confidence in science, nor is it obvious that this confidence will continue—after all, that confidence has always been challenged and continues to be so today.
+At its most portentous, the question of the contingency of science can, in Soler’s words, contribute to efforts to ‘foster a profound change of spirit regarding science’, and enable deeper reflection on ‘our scientifically based form of life’ (p.42).
+It was not inevitable that ours would become a culture with a deep confidence in science, nor is it obvious that this confidence will continue.
+After all, that confidence has always been challenged and continues to be so today.
 It is a testament to the contributors to and editors of this volume that all of these rich possibilities are explored and addressed.
 Readers will naturally—dare one say inevitably—dispute or disagree with the arguments and claims made, but that is exactly what this volume is intended to encourage and facilitate.

 The contingency debate